Enriched model categories in equivariant contexts: Equivariant enriched model and presheaf categories

 \begin{thm}\mylabel{GObjAsPrshvs} There is a Quillen $\sV$-adjunction

-and it is a Quillen equivalence if the functors $(-)^H$ preserve the tensors, coproducts, pushouts, and sequential colimits that appear in the construction of cell complexes. \end{thm} \begin{proof} We have displayed the adjunction on underlying categories; on the enriched level, the corresponding adjunction is a comparison of equalizer diagrams.
-For $N\in G\sM$, we define $\bU(N)_{G/H} = N^H$.
-For $X\in \mathbf{Fun} ((\sV\sO_{\sF})^{op},\sM)$, we define $\bT X = X_{G/e}$.
-Using the canonical $G$-maps $G/e\rtarr G/H$, we easily check the claimed adjunction.
-Since $\bU$ creates the $\sF$-equivalences and $\sF$-fibrations in $G\sM$, $(\bT,\bU)$ is a Quillen adjunction, and it is a Quillen equivalence if and only if $\et\colon X\rtarr \bU\bT X$ is a level equivalence when $X\in \mathbf{Fun} ((\sV\sO_{\sF})^{op},\sM)$ is cofibrant.
+and it is a Quillen equivalence if the functors $(-)^H$ preserve the tensors, coproducts, pushouts, and directed colimits that appear in the construction of $\sF\mathcal{I}_\sM$-cell complexes. \end{thm}

+\begin{proof} We have displayed the adjunction on underlying categories; on the enriched level, the corresponding adjunction is a comparison of equalizer diagrams.
+We shall elaborate a bit in \S\ref{TU}.
+For $N\in G\sM$, $\bU(N)_{G/H} = N^H$.
+For $X\in \mathbf{Fun} (\sO_{\sF}^{op},\sM)$, $\bT X = X_{G/e}$.
+Since $\bU$ creates the $\sF$-equivalences and $\sF$-fibrations in $G\sM$, {the pair} $(\bT,\bU)$ is a Quillen adjunction, and it is a Quillen equivalence if and only if $\et\colon X\rtarr \bU\bT X$ is a level equivalence when $X\in \mathbf{Fun} (\sO_{\sF}^{op},\sM)$ is cofibrant.
 First consider $X= F_{G/H}\odot M$, where $M\in \sM$ (not $G\sM$).
-Evaluated at $G/e$, this gives $\mathbf{I}[G/H]\odot M$, by (\ref{wellohso}).
+Evaluated at $G/e$, this gives $G/H\odot M$, by (\ref{wellohso}).
 Now take $K$-fixed points.
-The assumption that $(-)^K$ preserves tensors means that the result is $(\mathbf{I}[G/H])^K\odot M$.
+The assumption that $(-)^K$ preserves tensors means that the result is $(G/H)^K\odot M$.
 This agrees with $X_{G/K}$, and $\et$ is an isomorphism.
-Now the assumed commutation of passage to $K$-fixed points and the relevant colimits ensures that $\bU$ maps relative cell complexes to relative cell complexes bijectively and that $\et$ is an isomorphism for any cell complex $X$, just as for topological spaces in \S\ref{GTop}. \end{proof}
+This last sentence explains why we require $\sO_{\sF}$ to be a full subcategory of $G\sV$.
+The assumed commutation of passage to $K$-fixed points and the relevant colimits ensures that $\bU$ maps relative cell complexes to relative cell complexes bijectively and that $\et$ is an isomorphism for any cell complex $X$, just as for topological spaces in \S\ref{GTop}.
+Note that this implicitly uses Remark~\ref{InitFixedPts} to begin the induction. \end{proof}